WHMIS - Glossary - A-G

 Disposal considerations – information for safe handling for disposal, and recommended methods for disposal of the hazardous product, including any contaminated packaging.

-Engineering controls – controls used to separate a worker from a hazard.
+Engineering controls – controls used to remove the hazardous conditions or separate a worker from a hazard.
 These controls include design of or modifications to plants, equipment, or processes to reduce or eliminate hazards (e.g., process enclosure, isolation of an emission source, or ventilation).

 Evaporation rate – a term that indicates how quickly a product evaporates compared to n-butyl acetate.
 The evaporation rate of butyl acetate is 1.
 A value greater than 1 means the product has a high evaporation rate and will mix with air very quickly.